 I borrowed this lure from my friend John.
 He not only photographed my wedding, but has a nice collection of old fishing lures too!

-This antique plug is painted wood and was made in Stanford CT.
-The manufacturing information is stamped into the metal foil at the head of the lure.
-Having called Connecticut home for the past 20 years I’m always extra interested in objects that were manufactured here like the H.D.
+This antique plug is painted wood and was made in Rhode Island.
+Having called Connecticut home for the past 20 years I’m always extra interested in objects that were manufactured nearby like the H.D.
 Smith screwdriver I painted a few years back.

 This painting started out like most of my works, a precise line drawing on a gray-toned canvas.
 I slowly painted in the form of the lure’s main body.
 The striping along the back of the plug has to conform to the cylindrical form of the overall lure.
 This was made possible by premixing a range of dark blues.
 Then I patiently painting each strip working from left (darkest) to right (lightest)